lVlyke/rpi-cam-harmonize-server/README.md

 To stop the light sync, simply press the `Stop Light Sync` button.

-The web server can be turned off by running the `stop.sh` command:
+The web server can be turned off by running the `stop_server.sh` command:

 ```bash
 ./stop.sh